daisukelab/sound-clf-pytorch/README.md

 # Sound Classifier Tutorial for PyTorch

-This is a sound classifier tutorial based on PyTorch, PyTorch Lightning and torchaudio.
+This is a sound classifier tutorial using PyTorch, PyTorch Lightning and torchaudio.

 ## Motivation

-I had made a repository for sound classifier [Machine Learning Sound Classifier for Live Audio](https://github.com/daisukelab/ml-sound-classifier), it is based on my solution for the Kaggle competition "[Freesound General-Purpose Audio Tagging Challenge](https://www.kaggle.com/c/freesound-audio-tagging)" with Keras.
+I had made a repository regarding sound classifier solution: [Machine Learning Sound Classifier for Live Audio](https://github.com/daisukelab/ml-sound-classifier), it is based on my solution for a Kaggle competition "[Freesound General-Purpose Audio Tagging Challenge](https://www.kaggle.com/c/freesound-audio-tagging)" using Keras.

-Now many people are using PyTorch, and yes, I'm also the one.
+Keras was popular when it was created, but many people today are using PyTorch, and yes, I'm also the one.

-This repository shows a quick example for how I would try new sound machine learning competition with current software assets.
+This repository is an updated example solution using PyTorch that shows how I would try new machine learning sound competition with current software assets.

 ## Quickstart